-- 3. Our Client welcomes the opportunity to comment on the DSLPRSC.
+- 3. Our Clients welcome the opportunity to comment on the DSLPRSC.
 In making these representations we have had regard to: - Government directives, - National Planning Policy Framework (NPPF) (February 2019), - Planning Practice Guidance (PPG), and - The Joint Strategic Growth Study for the Housing Market Area (SGS) (February 2018). - 4.
 Taken as a whole, central government makes clear the Local Plan should, as a minimum, aim to meet the objectively assessed development and infrastructure needs of the area including unmet needs of neighbouring areas (where consistent with NPPF as a whole).
 The Local Plan should be based upon relevant and adequate up-to-date proportionate evidence and informed by a Sustainability Appraisal (SA). - 5.
-For the reasons set out in further detail below, our Client; - a) Contends that, despite use of Standard Methodology based on 2014 household projections, there is still no signed Statement of Common Ground, (contrary to NPPF), in consequence the proposed contribution towards the cross-boundary shortfall remains at 2,000 dwellings.
-This is despite new evidence highlighting the increased scale of the Housing Market Area's (HMA) unmet need to 2036. - b) Supports the proposed distribution of development set out in the DLPSC that seeks to distribute housing both within the urban area of the borough, and disperse across a number of identified settlements. - c) Supports the decision to review Green Belt boundaries to accommodate the identified growth. - d) Objects to the plan on the basis that there are insufficient deliverable residential site allocations identified which comply with SMBC's site selection criteria and national policy recommendations.
-More small and medium sized viable sites need to be allocated to ensure the step increase in annual housing delivery proposed can be achieved. - e) Objects to the proposed allocations:
+For the reasons set out in further detail below, our Clients;

+- a) Contend that despite use of Standard Methodology based on 2014 household projections, there is still no signed Statement of Common Ground, (contrary to NPPF).
+In consequence the proposed contribution towards the cross-boundary shortfall remains at 2,000 dwellings.
+This is despite new evidence highlighting the increased scale of the Housing Market Area's (HMA) unmet need to 2036. - b) Support the proposed distribution of development set out in the DSLPRSC that seeks to distribute housing both within the urban area of the borough, and disperse across a number of identified settlements. - c) Support the decision to review Green Belt boundaries to accommodate the identified growth. - d) Object to the proposed allocations: